microsoft/vscode-docs/docs/devcontainers/containers.md

 ### Docker Extension limitations

-If you are using the Docker or Kubernetes extension from a WSL or Remote - SSH window, you will not be able to use the right-click **Attach to Container** option.
-This will only work if you are using it from your local machine.
+If you are using the Docker or Kubernetes extension from a WSL, Remote - Tunnels or Remote - SSH window, using the **Attach Visual Studio Code** context menu action in the Docker or Kubernetes views will ask to pick from the available containers a second time.

 ### Extension limitations